speedarius/third-party-cookie-tester/README.md

 3. Visit some of the following paths on any of the fake hosts:

 * `/`
 Visit the host without setting any cookies at all, not even a rails default session cookie.
-In Safari's web inspector you need to visit a host in order to see which cookies are available on that host -- this is a good end point for that purpose.
+Shows the cookies that the browser sent to the server; this is a good way to tell if cookies have been set on a particular domain.
+I've found that various in-browser cookie-inspection tools are not good about excluding cookies that have been blocked via third-party cookie-blocking features.

 * `/happy-cookie`
 Visit the domain, setting a (first-party) from that host.